 Kobus Ehlers is an experienced leader in governance, risk and compliance with more than 20 years' experience working and leading teams in large multinational companies across a range of industries and markets including Australia, Africa and Asia.
-A Chartered Accountant by training, Kobus has a deep understanding of the challenges and opportunities that good governance brings to emerging economies.
-Kobus joined the Board in March 2021 and is a member of the Audit, Risk & Nominations Committee.
+Kobus is Chair of the Audit, Risk & Nominations Committee.